In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 But now there’s a bank that offers free business banking accounts.
 Spark Business by Capital One, offers free checking and savings and a whole bunch of business resources.
 Perfect for the budding business owner or freelancer looking for an online bank.

-Whether you’re a sole proprietor with one employee (yourself), an LLC, or mid-sized corporation, Spark Business from Capital One is there to offer you a banking experience that won’t charge you unnecessary fees.
+Whether you’re a sole proprietor with one employee (yourself), an LLC, or mid-sized corporation, Capital One Spark Business is there to offer you a banking experience that won’t charge you unnecessary fees.

-Spark Business by Capital One is an online business banking platform specifically designed for small business owners like you.
+Capital One Spark Business is an online business banking platform specifically designed for small business owners like you.

 Here’s what you get: